-Rug pads provide comfort and a sound foundation for your rug or carpet.
-However, the most important thing a rug pad should provide is protection for your hardwood and other hard surface flooring, which can be very vulnerable when it comes to staining and stripping.
+Rug pads provide comfort and a sound foundation for your rug or carpet, but the most important thing a rug pad should deliver is protection for your hardwood and other hard surface flooring, which can be very vulnerable when it comes to staining and stripping.

 Investing in a higher quality rug pad will benefit you in the long term – as the cost to replace or your floors vastly outweighs the savings from an cheap rug pad.
 A quality rug pad should anchor your rug for many years, and not just be a short term solution.
 A quality rug pad should also be odor free and never stick to your floors.
-A quality pug pad should protect your floors, not destroy them.
+A quality pug pad should protect your floors, never destroy them.

 Natural rubber is our top recommendation for hardwood floors.
 It’s perfectly safe to use with all hardwood flooring and finishes.
 Natural rubber also has very strong gripping power but will never stick to your floors.

 Natural rubber pads are also far more eco-friendly than PVC pads.
 This is important because PVC pads often contain chemicals that can "off-gas".
 This "off-gassing" is actually what causes the rug pad to eat away at your floor finish.
 Our rubber is derived from white sap from the hevea brasiliensis tree, is 100% natural, and doesn’t contain any harmful chemicals or plasticizers that can damage floors.

 Natural rubber is superior in regards to rug pad protection, non-slip grip, eco-friendly materials, and floor safety.
 Natural rubber is particularly suitable for hardwood floors and poly finishes that are prone to staining.